angomania/pEmu-Big-Screen-Skin/README.md

 # pEmu Big Screen Skin

+A skin for Cpasjuste´s great pEmu Emulator:  https://github.com/Cpasjuste/pemu

 This skin removes the rom &amp; game info box.
 I've also adjusted some colors for the "Big" & "Default" screen.
-87The "Big Screen" is particularly advantageous on the Switch.
+The "Big Screen" is particularly advantageous on the Switch.

-Install:
-Copy the "skins" folder to your EMU folder
+Install: Copy the "skins" folder to your EMU folder

-I´ve also adapted the big screen colors to the DEFAULT skin.
+I´ve also adapted the big screen colors to the "DEFAULT" skin.
 If you don´t like it, delete the file "config.cfg.override" in the DEFAULT folder.